ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 ### Consonance, or small integer ratios

 The experience of sound is the detection of air waves, and different pitches correspond to different wavelengths - high pitches correspond to short wavelengths.
-The traditional physical explanation for consonance between two notes is that the ratio of their wavelengths is a ratio of small primes (or their powers).
+The traditional physical explanation for consonance between two notes is that the ratio of their wavelengths is a ratio of small integers.
 For later reference, I list the best such ratios here:

 $$\frac{1}{2}; \frac{1}{3}, \frac{2}{3}, \frac{3}{4}; \frac{1}{5}, \frac{2}{5}, \frac{4}{5}; \frac{3}{5}.$$

 I have grouped the ratios involving the prime 2 alone; the primes 2 and 3; the primes 2 and 5; and the primes 3 and 5.
-The lower the primes, the greater the consonance.

 ### Octave equivalence